-BINUCA is currently focused on encouraging implementation of the various agreements and commitments in the face of persistent challenges to peace including recurring flare-ups of violence in the eastern part of the country and the slow pace in the implementation of the DDR program.
+BINUCA was focused on encouraging implementation of the various agreements and commitments in the face of persistent challenges to peace including recurring flare-ups of violence in the eastern part of the country and the slow pace in the implementation of the DDR program.

-There is a streak of fatalism and resignation among the population.
+There was a streak of fatalism and resignation among the population.
 Most Central Africans are poor, many are traumatized by the events of their history and all appear to be tired of the struggle for power among Bokassa's heirs.
-Bozize, who is an uncharismatic leader, even when he is somewhat more animatedly addressing crowds in Sango, is thus able to portray himself as a force for stability.
+Bozize, who was an uncharismatic leader, even when he was somewhat more animatedly addressing crowds in Sango, was thus able to portray himself as a force for stability.
 He also makes just enough movement in his accommodations with the opposition and in his cabinet appointments (most of which, including that of Prime Minister, come with no real authority) to hold out to optimists the hope for a better future.
 Pessimists believe that Bozize will allow a certain amount of democracy as long as it will not lead to his being voted out of power.
-The conventional wisdom in Bangui is that the opposition is incapable of mounting any real action against that Bozize government and the general population is too resigned to take action.
+The conventional wisdom in Bangui was that the opposition was incapable of mounting any real action against that Bozize government and the general population was too resigned to take action.